 - There are on average 220 claims per quarter transitioning out of the not at-fault threshold injury claim type into other claim types - Approximately a third of the claims transitioning into not at-fault threshold claims each quarter are due to new claims reported within the quarter.
 This was lower during 2020Q2, 2021Q3 and 2021Q4 reporting quarters due to COVID-19 lockdowns - The majority of the remaining claims transitioning into not at-fault threshold injury come from not at-fault unknown severity claims, due to the threshold injury assessment not being completed until 3 months after the claim is reported - For reporting quarter 2021Q4, the transitions from 'unknown' are significantly lower than experienced in previous accident quarters.
-This has increased between reporting quarters 2022Q1 2023Q2, to a level similar to pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q3 has a similar level of new claims reported and claims transitioning out of the not at-fault threshold model, but a lower level of claims transitioning in, mainly driven by the lower transitions from 'unknown'.
-This is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the 2022 Motor Accident Injuries Amendment Act, which will result in greater delays in fault status determination for accidents occurring from 1 April 2023.
+This has increased between reporting quarters 2022Q1 2023Q2, to a level similar to pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q4 has a similar level of new claims reported, a lower level of claims transitioning out of the not at-fault threshold model, and a slightly higher level of claims transitioning in, mainly driven by higher transitions from 'unknown'. - The lower level of transitions in from 'unknown' for reporting quarters 2023Q3 onwards is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the amendments, which will likely result in slower reporting of fault and threshold status determination for accidents occurring from 1 April 2023.